EugenMayer/officeconverter/README.md

 Check the controller to understand the different endpoints

 -  `/conversion?format=html` as multipart with `file` as the file to convert and `format` for the target format
-- `/ready` is a readiness GET-endpoint that returns 200 OK when the application is ready, otherwise 503 Service Unavailable
+- `/ready` is a readiness GET-endpoint that returns 200 OK when the application is ready, otherwise 503 Service Unavailable.
+This *might* create some load, and should be used and monitored accordingly.

 ### Configuration